-- Performing administrative duties at the International Gay and Lesbian Archive and Information Center
+- Preparing exhibitions and doing research at the International Gay and Lesbian Archive and Information Center

-- Providing support work at the Prostitution Information Center
+- Providing support work at PROUD (Dutch Union for Sex Workers)

-- Promoting sexual and reproductive health and rights for all at Rutgers/WPF
+- Promoting sexual education for all at international platform Love Matters

-- Conducting archiving and researching work related to gender equality and women’s history at Atria Knowledge Institute for Emancipation and Women’s History
+- Researching and writing Wikipedia entries about female role models, artists, and scientists and about feminist organizations or gender equality at Atria Knowledge Institute for Emancipation and Women’s History

-- Helping at Bijlmerpark Theater, a cultural center working with and for communities in Amsterdam Zuidoost
+- Helping out at Bijlmerpark Theater, a theater and cultural center working with and for communities in Amsterdam Zuidoost

-- Working at Vrankrijk, a queer squat in Amsterdam
+- Working at de Vrankrijk, a queer squat in Amsterdam

 Students on this program represent many different colleges, universities, and majors.
 Many have gone on to do work that connects back to their experience abroad with SIT.
 Positions recently held by alumni of this program include: